dionkrith/NTUA-Advanced-Databases/README.md

 - Dataframe API / Spark SQL : https://spark.apache.org/docs/2.4.4/sql-programming-guide.html

 Dataset comes from Full MovieLens Dataset.
 The part of this Dataset that we used is available on Kaggle: http://www.cslab.ntua.gr/courses/atds/movie_data.tar.gz

+You can see the project details in project.pdf file